International Seminar on Macedonian Language, Literature, and Culture | Lectorates

 Opened in the 2022/23 academic year.

-Macedonian is taught as an elective course.
+The Macedonian language is studied as an elective subject.

 Number of classes: